joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6952328/2026/01/07/darren-fletcher-man-utd-manager-next/

 **What to make of the Mets' interest in Kyle Tucker**\
-`The Mets, Dodgers and Blue Jays and are among Tucker’s options, league sources confirmed.`\
+`The Mets, Dodgers and Blue Jays are among Tucker’s options, league sources confirmed.`\
 https://nytimes.com/athletic/6951582/2026/01/07/mets-kyle-tucker-mlb-free-agency/

 **Jim Harbaugh, NFL react to Ravens' firing of John Harbaugh: 'Best coach I know'**\